Observation of the 4$\pi$-periodic Josephson effect in indium arsenide nanowires: Results

 Next, we numerically evaluate the expected voltage spectral density seen by the detector junction in various regimes.
 We use the quasiclassical resistively and capacitively shunted junction (RCSJ) model coupled to a stochastic differential equation describing the occupation of the single pair of Andreev levels in the NW junction.
-The equivalent circuit of the device in the microwave domain is shown in Fig.~1b, where each element is experimentally characterized \cite{Woerkom_2017-PAT} (see Sec.~7 in the SI).
+The equivalent circuit of the device in the microwave domain is shown in Fig.~1b, where each element is experimentally characterized \cite{Woerkom_2017-PAT} (see Supplementary Figure 2 and Supplementary Tables).
 Note that we neglect the load of the detector on the circuit, which is justified by its negligible subgap conductance compared to that of all other elements in the circuit.